kubernetes-sigs/cluster-addons/README.md

 The lifecycle of a cluster addon is managed alongside the lifecycle of the cluster.
 Typically it has to be upgraded/downgraded when you move to a newer Kubernetes version.
 We want to use operators for this: a CRD describes the addon, and then the code which installs whatever the addon does, controlled by the CRD.

+> How do I build my own cluster addon operator?

+We have created a tutorial on how to create your own addon operator [here](https://github.com/kubernetes-sigs/cluster-addons/tree/master/walkthrough.md)

 > What's your current agenda and timeline?

 We